You Can Now Have The Most Magical Valentine's Day Dinner At Hogwarts

 The tables have been laid, ready for our #ValentinesInTheGreatHall guests! ❤ pic.twitter.com/pCHGCy1kkc— WB Tour London (@wbtourlondon) February 13, 2016

 And if you can't make it to London?
-Well, there's always the option of takeout and a Harry Potter marathon that can take you well into February 15th.
+Well, there's always the option of take-out and a Harry Potter marathon that can take you well into February 15.

 Advertisement